 ► Get referrals from existing employees

-Ask your existing employees for references, and you can make it more attractive for them by offering a hiring bonus.
+Ask your existing employees for employee referrals and you can make it more attractive by offering a hiring bonus to the prospect.
+Giving employee incentives for referring talent that get's hired is also a win win.
 Current employees are a great resource to find new employees.
 This is also a way to build a trusted and reliable workforce.

 ► Try out free listings

 You will be surprised at the amount of web traffic that a free listing website like Craigslist attracts.
-Put up your requirements on such websites and you may get some valid responses.
+Post your requirements on such websites and you may get some promising responses.

 ► Go through resumes in detail